CyberTailor/i-do-not-use-github/README.md

 - If your repository is published somewhere (be it this site or elsewhere), I can add it as a remote (using `git remote add`) and merge your changes.
+  Use `git request-pull` to create such email automatically.
 - Email the patches to me.
-You can prepare them using `git format-patch`.
+You can prepare them using `git send-email`.
-- If the repository is on GitLab, I'll collaborate with you there.
+- If the repository is on a libre source forge, I'll collaborate with you there.
-- [Get in touch with me](https://mikegerwitz.com/about) and I'll help you out.
+- [Get in touch with me](mailto:cyber@sysrq.in) and I'll help you out.

 ## License
 This document is licensed under the Creative Commons